All the reasons ‘Marvel’s Runaways’ should just run away from us

-It seems like the TV show Runaways is a way for Hulu to make some easy money: a superhero-themed show that’s also a teenage drama adapted from a cult favorite comic.
+It seems like Marvel’s Runaways is a way for Hulu to make some easy money: a superhero-themed show that’s also a teenage drama adapted from a cult favorite comic.
 Runaways centers on six children who see their parents commit a human sacrifice and become superheroes to stop them.

 However, by striving to set itself apart from the comic, the show has severely missed the mark.
 Here’s a rundown of the top three ways Runaways fails to impress, making us wish it would just go away.